-There’s so many recipes that use vegetable broth beyond just soups.
+There are so many recipes that use vegetable broth beyond just soups.
 We’ve all been in the situation where we open a carton of vegetable broth, use one cup in a recipe, then store it in the fridge and forget to use it again.
-Sometimes it takes a little creativity to figure out what else to do with that vegetable broth.
-Sometimes it takes a little experimentation.
-And sometimes, it just takes practice to become familiar with the many ways you can use vegetable broth.
+This post will show you 50 different options to use vegetable broth in common recipes, so you never waste broth again!

 What’s the difference between broth and stock

 I used to use the terms broth and stock interchangeably.
 I thought it was pretty much the same thing – savory liquid made from boiling water with meat, bones, vegetables, and/or herbs.
 But there is actually a subtle difference between the two.
 Stock is generally made from bony parts of beef or chicken.
 But broth is made more out of meat or vegetables only.
 Stock tends to be richer, while broth tends to be thinner.

 Both play supporting roles in many dishes to help deliver a boost in flavor.
 But let’s focus on broth today.

 I do often make my own vegetable broth from scraps of vegetables and herbs.
 But that can be time-consuming.
 And that’s where store-bought vegetable broth comes in.
 All packaged vegetable broths are not created equally.
 So look for these three cues that you’re buying a good one.

 - Minimal: Think about if you were to make vegetable broth at home.
 What ingredients would you include?
 Probably onions, carrots, celery, and some herbs, and maybe garlic or some seasonings.
 Bottom line, though, is to keep the ingredient list simple and short.